llleeeaaannn/BinarySearchTree/README.md

 This repository is my implementation of a Binary Search Tree data structure through Ruby which I undertook as part of The Odin Project.
 I implemented a class for the tree itself while also creating a class representing the nodes found in the tree.
 I also added several useful methods to the linked list class as shown below.

 # Guide for use
-To use this data structure, simply include it in your file, and create an instance of it with an array as an argument; all methods can be called directly on the instance of the class.
+To use this data structure, simply include it in your file or project, and create an instance of it with an array as an argument.
+All methods can be called directly on the instance of the class.

 # Methods
 | Methods           | Functionality |